aidanmelen/kafka-connect-py/README.md

 kc update <connector> --config-file <config_file>
 ```

+### Update a Connector

+As mentioned above, if there’s a connector to update, you can use the `update` sub-command to amend the configuration (see [Create a Connector Instance](https://github.com/aidanmelen/kafka-connect-py/blob/main/README.md#create-a-connector-instance) above).
+Because update is used to both create and update connectors, it’s the standard command that you should use most of the time (which also means that you don’t have to completely rewrite your configs).

 ### List Connector Instances

 Use the following command to list of all extant connectors: